rabbitmq/rabbitmq-website/docs/oauth2.md

   - **JWKS endpoint** - this is the HTTP endpoint that returns the signing keys used to digitally sign the tokens.
   - **OpenID Provider Configuration endpoint** - this is the endpoint that returns the provider's configuration including all its endpoints, such as the **JWKS endpoint**.

-When you configure RabbitMQ with one of two previous endpoints, RabbitMQ must make a HTTP request (or two, if we specify the latter endpoint) to download the signing keys.
+When you configure RabbitMQ with one of two previous endpoints, RabbitMQ must make a HTTP request (or two, if you specify the latter endpoint) to download the signing keys.
 This is an operation that occurs once for any signing key not downloaded yet.
 When the OAuth 2.0 provider rotates the signing keys, newer tokens refer to a new signing key which RabbitMQ does not have yet which triggers another download of the newer signing keys.

 The token can be any [JWT token](https://jwt.io/introduction/) which contains the `scope` and `aud` fields.